leslzine/dataviz101/final.md

 ### Circle Chart
 {% include final-circle.html %}

+#### Data Decisions

+I originally wanted a dispersion chart here, mostly because I think they look cool, but it turns out, I don't have sufficiently constrained enough publishing dates to make such a visualization possible.
+Instead, I chose sized circles to contrast zine genre change by lustrum.

 ### Line Graph

-{% include linegraph.html %}
+{% include final-line.html %}

-If the embed link isn't functioning in your browser, here's a link to the [visualization on Tableau Public](https://public.tableau.com/profile/jenna.freedman#!/vizhome/Assignment3-lines/Dashboard1).
+**If the embed link isn't functioning in your browser, here's a link to the [visualization on Tableau Public](https://public.tableau.com/profile/jenna.freedman#!/vizhome/Assignment3-lines/Dashboard1).

 #### Data Decisions